citusdata/mongo_fdw/README.md

 The previous version would open a new [MongoDB][1] connection for every query.
 This is a performance enhancement.

+### JOIN push-down
+mongo_fdw now also supports join push-down.
+The joins between two foreign tables from the same remote MySQL server are pushed to a remote server, instead of fetching all the rows for both the tables and performing a join locally, thereby may enhance the performance.
+Currently, joins involving only relational and arithmetic operators in join-clauses are pushed down to avoid any potential join failure.
+Also, only the INNER and LEFT/RIGHT OUTER joins are supported, and not the FULL OUTER, SEMI, and ANTI join.
+Moreover, only joins between two tables are pushed down and not when either inner or outer relation is the join itself.

 ### New MongoDB C Driver Support
 The third enhancement is to add a new [MongoDB][1]' C driver.
 The current implementation is based on the legacy driver of MongoDB.
 But